seanockert/so-deploy/README.md

 # SO Deploy

-Instantly deploy a website to your Cloudflare domain with one command:
+Deploy a website from a local folder to your Cloudflare domain with one command:

 ```bash
 cd my-app